varlogs/logstasher-cli/README.md

 You can overwrite the url option at anytime by just calling the `-p` and `-url` options again.
 All of your profile settings are stored at `~/.logstasher` folder at your root level and you can look for yourself to see the configuration params stored by `logstasher-cli`

+**After defining the default profile, all future usages of the tool can skip specifying the profile `-p` and the host  `-url` options and only the search filters (if any) must be specified**

 ### List all sources

 This is more of a command than an option to list all the sources present in ElasticSearch.
 The output of this command is basically a unique aggregate on `source` field from all of the available indices